agusso/ASOAnimatedButton/Example/TwoStateButtonExample/README.md

 pod 'ASOAnimatedButton'
 ```

-Or add these line if only the `ASOTwoStateButton` library is going to be used in the project:
+Or add these lines if only the `ASOTwoStateButton` library is going to be used in the project:

 ``` ruby
 platform :ios, '7.0'